If you have to

 The colours you have in your garden say a lot about you.
 (What flowers say about you)

-How many plants can be planted in a small garden?
+How much space do plants need in a small garden?

 Obviously, the smaller the space, the less plants you can have in it.
 A small garden, like a small room in your home, will look cluttered if there is too much diversity of planting and colour.